kylecorry31/Trail-Sense/README.md

 - [Translate Trail Sense on Weblate](https://hosted.weblate.org/projects/trail-sense/trail-sense-android)
 - [Test out new features](https://github.com/kylecorry31/Trail-Sense/issues/74)

-If you choose to write a new feature yourself, send me a message to verify that it is something that I will accept into Trail Sense before your write it (if not, you can always fork this repo and create your own version of Trail Sense!).
+If you choose to write a new feature yourself, send me a message to verify that it is something that I will accept into Trail Sense before your write it (if not, you can always fork this repo and create your own version of Trail Sense).
 I will conduct a code review on incoming pull requests to verify they align nicely with the rest of the code base and the feature works as intended.

 Issues marked with the help-wanted label are open for community contribution at any time (just submit a PR to main and I will review it), or leave a comment on the story to say you are working on it / ask for more details.
-Please leave a comment on any other issue before you work on them because they might not have all the details, I may not want it implemented yet, or I may have to implement it myself - for fun.
+Please leave a comment on any other issue before you work on them because they might not have all the details, I may not want it implemented yet, or I may want to implement it myself - for fun.

-If an issue has a milestone and you would like to work on it, please leave a comment before working on it or creating a pull request.
-If you do not have the feature completed within 4 days of when I plan to release, I will implement it.

 If you submit an issue, please be civil and constructive - I will consider all feedback, and if I choose not to implement your suggestion I will post my reasoning.
 If you are experiencing an issue, please include all relevant details to help me understand and reproduce the issue.
-If you disagree with a change, please describe why you disagree and how I can improve it (if applicable, please provide research / evidence so I can cross verify).
+If you disagree with a change, please describe why you disagree and how I can improve it.
+Finally, if applicable, please provide research / evidence so I can cross verify.

 # FAQ
 The FAQ has moved [to the wiki](https://github.com/kylecorry31/Trail-Sense/wiki/Frequently-Asked-Questions-(FAQ))